Back

 Michiaki Ueno, cello

-Born in Paraguay in 1995, Michiaki started his cello study at the age of five.
-In 2001 he moved to Barcelona where he studied with Iñaki Etxepare.
-After returning to Japan, he studied at the Toho Gakuen College Music Department, SD Course under the tutelage of Hakuro Mohri.
-Since 2015, he is pursuing his study at Robert Schumann Hochschule Düsseldorf with Pieter Wispelwey.
+Born in Paraguay in November 1995, Michiaki started his cello study at the age of five in Japan.
+In 2001 he moved to Barcelona, Spain, where he studied with Iñaki Etxepare.
+After returning to Japan in 2004, he studied at the Toho Gakuen College Music Department, Soloist Diploma Course with a full scholarship under the tutelage of Hakuro Mohri.
+In 2015, he moved to Germany, where he studied with Pieter Wispelwey at the Robert Schumann Hochschule Düsseldorf.
+In 2021, he became an Artist in residence at the Queen Elisabeth Music Chapel in Belgium, where he studies with Gary Hoffman and Jeroen Reuling.